-Section 142 (Disclosure of information required under section 141): The Secretary to the Council pointed out that in Section 142(3), the maximum limit set for imposing fine was only Rupees One Thousand which was too low and suggested to enhance it to Rupees Twenty-Five Thousand.
+- xxv.
+Section 142: The Secretary to the Council pointed out that in Section 142(3), the maximum limit set for imposing fine was only Rupees One Thousand which was too low and suggested to enhance it to Rupees Twenty-Five Thousand.
 The Council agreed to this suggestion.
 The Hon'ble Minister from Tamil Nadu observed that the State Government should have equal power to call for information and collect statistics.
-The Commissioner (GST), CBEC clarified that the law was common for both CGST and SGST and that reference to Commissioner in Section 141 of the SGST Law would mean Commissioner of SGST.

-Section 145 (Burden of Proof): Shri Vivek Kumar, Additional Commissioner, Commercial Taxes, Uttar Pradesh observed that in the original text, the burden of proof was on the taxpayer where he claimed exemption from tax and this provision should be retained.
+The Commissioner (GST), CBEC clarified that the law was common for both CGST and SGST and that reference to Commissioner in Section 141 of the SGST Law would mean Commissioner of SGST. - xxvi.
+Section 145: Shri Vivek Kumar, Additional Commissioner, Commercial Taxes, Uttar Pradesh observed that in the original text, the burden of proof was on the taxpayer where he claimed exemption from tax and this provision should be retained.
 He explained that if a supplier made one supply valued at Rs.
-15 Lakh and he was within the threshold limit, there would be no prescribed records to check the value of his other supplies and in this situation, the burden of proof should lie with him to prove that his earlier supplies in the same financial year amounted to less than Rs.
-5 Lakh.
+15 lakh, and he was within the threshold limit, there would be no prescribed records to check the value of his other supplies and in this situation, the burden of proof should lie with him to prove that his earlier supplies in the same financial year was less than Rs.
+5 lakh.
 The Hon'ble Chairperson observed that the burden of proof in such a situation would lie with the Department and observed that there were several judgements of Courts that assessments were quasi-criminal in nature and so, the onus of proof lay on the department.
 The Council agreed not to make any change in the provision.